 If you are looking for fun things to do in Raleigh with kids, and searching on your phone for kid-friendly activities near me, look no further we’ve got you covered!

 We get asked the question often, is Raleigh good for families?
-As parents with two daughters currently aged 10 and 14 who first moved to Raleigh back in 2004, we think so.
+As parents with two daughters who moved to Raleigh for the third time back in 2017, we think so!

 Down below we share our personal suggestions for family fun broken into select categories.
 Let’s dive in and create some memorable family moments.